linegrinder/Hearthstone-Battlegrounds-Hotkeys/README.md

 - 🎨 **Compact & Full Display Modes**: Switch between showing only core hotkeys (Compact) or all 6 hotkeys (Full)
 - 🎯 **Universal Resolution Support**: Works on any resolution/aspect ratio (1920x1080, 2560x1440, ultrawide, etc.)
 - 💬 **Auto-Disable During Chat**: Hotkeys are automatically disabled when you open the in-game chat window (prevents accidental presses)
+- 🚀 **Auto-Start on Login**: Optional auto-launch on Windows startup (requires admin permission)

 ## Quick Start

 1. Run `HearthstoneHotkeys.exe`
 2. Configure your preferred hotkeys
 4. Choose Compact or Full display mode
+4. (Optional) Enable Auto-Start if you want the app to launch on login
 4. Click "Save & Minimize"
 5. Hotkeys work when Hearthstone is active!